shpongledsummer/atmospheric-weather-card/README.md

 ## Performance

 To help keep browser CPU and memory usage low, the rendering loop reuses graphics instead of drawing them from scratch every frame.
-The weather effects are generated once in the background and simply moved across the screen.

 A few other limits are in place to save resources:

 * Animations pause entirely and clear memory when the card is scrolled out of view.
 * The framerate is capped at 30 FPS.
 * The internal canvas resolution is capped on very high-density displays.